con2/harakka/docs/developers/database/getting-started.md

-# Getting Started with FullStack Storage and Booking App
+# Getting Started with Harakka App Database Development

 This guide will help you set up your development environment and get the application running locally.